 Still not convinced that investing in enterprise collaboration software is worth it?
 Here are some real-world examples of how companies have used software to simplify their operations, reduce overhead, and drive innovation.

 The agricultural machinery company AGCO had to revamp their internal communications after years of growth.
 They had a global workforce distributed among multiple brands, each with its own system of operations.

 They could have grown each of those systems separately or centralize communication on one platform.
 By choosing the latter, they encouraged collaboration between brands to develop and innovate new products.
-They were able to unify their brand voice through increased collaboration and collectively create solutions that better responded to customer needs.
+They were able to unify their brand voice and collectively create solutions that better responded to customer needs.

 Centralizing their internal communication simplified operations and reduced unnecessary expenses, like travel for meetings.
 This ultimately led to a cost reduction of $45,000 per month.

 Flagger Force, a traffic control company, started using Beekeeper to unite their distributed frontline workforce.
 78% of their employees adopted the platform, and after continued use, 90% of their employees were actively engaging with it.

 Flagger Force’s team managers use Beekeeper’s Chats feature to connect with their team and create topically focused content Streams.
 These encourage employees to contribute ideas on how to improve workplace operations and safety.

 Their content creation system involves all employees, from managers who generate topic ideas to staff who are trained in posting guidelines.
 Evidence of employee engagement came through, with 33,000 posts logged in 2018.

 As the hospitality industry took a major hit during the pandemic, the Mandarin Oriental Hotel Group had to find a way to keep their employees informed about the latest health and safety procedures.